Academic Activities

 Season Dates: August retreat; active during the entire school year

-Weekly Schedule: 2-hour evening rehearsals and 1-hour morning rehearsals; schedule changes week to week depending upon chapel schedule and student availability
+Weekly Schedule: 2-hour evening rehearsals, 1.5-hr morning rehearsals; schedule changes week to week depending upon chapel schedule and student availability

 Cost: Approximately $50 for various items and activities